About

 War and the geos (Earth) exist in a doubly destructive relationship.

-The materials of contemporary weapons (e.g., uranium, tungsten, alloyed metals) are extracted from the Earth to be shipped and repackaged as key components of munitions that are then re-introduced into the ground during warfare, where they remain in soils and groundwater, causing long-term damage to ecological systems.
-The environmental legacies of this cycle of extraction, production and deployment are currently undisclosed and vast in scale; entire regions and populations live with the threat of gradual and deferred harm from the materiality of war.
+The environmental legacies of this cycle of extraction, production, and deployment are currently undisclosed and vast in scale; entire regions and populations live with the threat of gradual and deferred harm from the materiality of war.

-The project is based at Newcastle University with partners Friends of the Earth Palestine and Purdue University and was awarded a European Research Council Starting Grant in 2022.
+The project is based at Newcastle University with partners PENGON (Palestinian Environmental NGOs Networks) and Purdue University and was awarded a European Research Council Starting Grant in 2022.
 It is now funded through UKRI Horizon Europe and will run 2023-2028.